 Prehistoric petroglyphs at Sproat Lake

-This archaeological site called K’ak’awin offers nine ancient rock carvings available for viewing.
-The natural erosion over the years has taken its toll on the panels of prehistoric drawings, causing them to deteriorate and fade.
+This archaeological site, K’ak’awin, offers nine ancient rock carvings for viewing.
+Over the years, natural erosion has taken its toll on the panels of prehistoric drawings, causing them to deteriorate and fade.

 The photo below, from the 1970s, clearly shows the difference caused over time by water runoff, water level changes, thawing and freezing.